The Definitive Air Filter Guide

 UV Light ExposureThis is one of the most common technologies that enhances air purifier performance, and when used in tandem with a HEPA filter, it can create some of the best air cleaning possible.
 UV light is a common tool used in both home and commercial air purification.

 The filter will capture large contaminants, while the UV light can be used to destroy organic matter, such as mold spores, bacteria, and viruses.
-While UV light’s ability to destroy viruses and bacteria needs more research, there is strong evidence for its effectiveness against mold spores.
+UV light is better used in air ducts or professional treatments as it needs a large exposure time.
+HEPA filtration at a MERV17 or higher level will effectively clear mold spores out of your indoor air.

 Electrostatic PrecipitatorsYou could easily argue that electrostatic precipitators are a form of filtering, but because they use an electric charge, not the material itself, to trap contaminants, we’re categorizing it outside of filters.